Wyyyb/CriticCoT/math-evaluation-harness/prompts/cot/math_ins.md

 & 6z^5 & +15z^4 & -22z^3 & - 8z^2 &+17z & -6 &
 \end{array}$$
 So the final answer is $\boxed{6z^5+15z^4-22z^3-8z^2+17z-6}$.

+Now solve the following mathematics problems step by step, following the above examples.
+Analyze the problem first, then derive the answer through clear reasoning.